FransiskusAgapa/Color-Shout/README.md

 # Color Shout
-## Simple Web-Based App to Make Learning Color Exciting and Engaging for Kids.
+## Make Learning Color Exciting and Engaging for Kids.